Min(d)ing the President: A text analytic approach to measuring tax news: Introduction

 \section{Introduction}

 In this paper we propose a novel approach for incorporating textual information into the empirical analysis of causal relations in economics.
 We complement the literature with three main contributions.
-First, we develop a two-step semi-supervised topic model that can automatically extract specific information relevant to future policy changes from textual data.
-Second, we provide methodology for transforming such textual information into an economically meaningful time series to be included in a causal econometric model as variable of interest or instrument.
-Third, we apply our method to study fiscal foresight by extracting information in speeches of the U.S.~president about future tax reforms.
-We extract information that is highly predictive for future (exogenous) tax changes and show that economic agents react to these early signals.
+First, we develop a two-step semi-supervised topic model that automatically extracts specific information about future policy changes from textual data.
+Second, we provide methodology for transforming such textual information into economically meaningful time series to be included in causal econometric models as variable of interest or instrument.
+Third, we study fiscal foresight by extracting information about future tax reforms from speeches of U.S.~presidents.
+We find that economic agents react to these news signals.